Overview

 As with many other uncomplicated card machine contracts, only certain types of businesses are accepted.
 For example, high-risk businesses like travel agencies, adult entertainment and vape shops may be rejected.
 Charities and trusts are not accepted, but social enterprises are.

 We know Dojo accepts small shops and food and drink, and not necessarily hairdressers with high transaction sizes.
-Businesses with lots of high-value transactions may be referred to Paymentsense for a longer-term contract with other card machine models.
+Businesses with lots of high-value transactions may be referred to Paymentsense for a longer-term contract with other card machines.

 So how do you get started with Dojo?
 You’ll need to fill in a web form for a quote, then a Dojo team member will get in touch within a working day to discuss your options and request documentation.
 Only after Dojo has received everything required from you will they provide a quote and share an agreement.